a1nouru/impala-fleet-manager/Royal_Express_Fleet_Manager_PRD.md

 ## 6. Conclusion

-Royal Express Fleet Manager represents a comprehensive solution for modern fleet operations in Angola, combining operational efficiency with financial transparency.
+Impala Express Fleet Manager represents a comprehensive solution for modern fleet operations in Angola, combining operational efficiency with financial transparency.
 The system's modular architecture and robust feature set position it as a scalable solution for growing transportation businesses.

 The integration of modern web technologies with local banking systems and communication channels makes it uniquely suited for the Angolan market while maintaining international standards for data security and financial compliance.